MicrosoftDocs/openapi-docs/OpenAPI/kiota/testing.md

 # Unit testing with Kiota API clients

-Code were Kiota API clients are used can be tested.
+Code where Kiota API clients are used can be tested.
 In this document is explained how to mock the Microsoft Graph SDK.

 ## Prerequisite